|Zone and Permit||open, no permit|

 Guides and Porters

-Stages are not universally fixed, but four stages seems appropriate.
-Trekkers who pay three stages may have problems because the distance is difficult for trekkers, porters and donkeys to cover comfortably in three days (ie, three stages).
+Stages are not universally fixed, but four stages seem appropriate.
+Trekkers who pay three stages may have problems because the distance is difficult for trekkers, porters, and donkeys to cover comfortably in three days (ie, three stages).

 GETTING TO/FROM THE TREK